 Keep your credit report healthy and avoid unpaid medical debt.

-Forty-six percent owe a balance for healthcare expenses, according to recent Debt.com research.
-And more than half (56 percent) of them have been contacted by a collection agency.
+More than half owe a balance for healthcare expenses, according to a new Debt.com poll.
+Slightly less than half (46 percent) of them have been contacted by a collection agency.
 Sadly, it doesn’t take a huge bill.

-More than a third of Americans told Debt.com they couldn’t afford between $1,000 and $5,000 worth of medical debt.
+For two years in a row, more than 1 in 3 of Americans told Debt.com they couldn’t afford between $1,000 and $5,000 worth of medical debt.
 When a healthcare procedure is out of your budget, it pays to know your options.

 1. Take a look at the bill